-The dentists described how they obtained valid, informed, consent from patients by explaining their findings to them and keeping records of the discussions.
+The dentist described how they obtained valid, informed, consent from patients by explaining their findings to them and keeping records of the discussions.
 Patients were given a treatment plan after consultations and assessments, and prior to commencing dental treatment.
 The patient's dental care records were updated with the proposed treatment once this was finalised and agreed with the patient.
 The signed treatment plan and consent form were retained in the patients' dental care records.
-The plan and discussions with the clinicians made it clear that a patient could withdraw consent at any time, and that they had received an explanation of the type of treatment, including the alternative options, risks, benefits, and costs.
+The plan and discussions with the dentists made it clear that a patient could withdraw consent at any time, and that they had received an explanation of the type of treatment, including the alternative options, risks, benefits, and costs.

-The dentists described to us how they obtained verbal consent at each subsequent treatment appointment.
-We saw this confirmed this in the dental care records we looked at
+The dentist described to us how they obtained verbal consent at each subsequent treatment appointment.
+We saw this confirmed this in the dental care records we looked at.

-NHS and private treatment costs were displayed in the waiting room along with information in a variety of formats on dental treatments to assist patients with treatment choices.
+Treatment costs were displayed in the waiting room along with information on dental treatments to assist patients with treatment choices.

-The dentists explained that they would not normally provide treatment to patients on their examination appointment unless they were in pain, or their presenting condition dictated otherwise.
-We saw the dentists allowed patients time to think about the treatment options presented to them.
+The dentist explained that they would not normally provide treatment to patients on their examination appointment unless they were in pain, or their presenting condition dictated otherwise.
+We saw that the dentist allowed patients time to think about the treatment options presented to them.

-The dentists told us they would generally only see children under 16 who were accompanied by a parent or guardian to ensure consent was obtained before treatment was undertaken.
-Dentists demonstrated an understanding of Gillick competency.
+The dentist told us they would generally only see children under 16 who were accompanied by a parent or guardian to ensure consent was obtained before treatment was undertaken.
+Clinicians demonstrated a good understanding of Gillick competency.
 (Gillick competency is a term used in medical law to decide whether a child of 16 years or under is able to consent to their own treatment).